-I’ve had lots of requests for this recipe after I posted the Sponge Cake recipe earlier this year.
-I held off on sharing this recipe until now because I was saving it for the holidays!
-This roll cake is so beautifully elegant with its fluffy, not-so-sweet layers and swirls of decadent whipped cream frosting.
-The wonderful thing about this recipe and why it’s my favorite holiday treat is the cake’s versatility.
-Using just this simple recipe, you can make many different cake variations.
-I share some different options below including my favorite absolute–Mocha Roll Cake.
-So, if you’re in the mood to bake for the holidays, this is the cake to make for your family and friends.
-Thanks all for your patience, even those of you who have sent me multiple emails reminding me to share the recipe…lol….
-I hope it’s worth the wait and please feel free to share your results!
+I’ve received lots of requests for this yummy Roll Cake (Banh Bong Lan Cuon) recipe after I posted the Sponge Cake recipe.
+I held off on sharing this Roll Cake recipe until now because I was saving it for the holidays!
+This Roll Cake is elegant and so scrumptious with fluffy sponge cake, swirls of decadent whipped cream frosting and fresh fruit.
+The wonderful thing about this Roll Cake recipe and why it’s my favorite holiday treat is the recipe is so versatile.
+Using this simple base recipe, you can make many different cake variations.
+I share some recipe variations below, including my favorite: Mocha Roll Cake.
+If you’re in the mood to bake something special for the holidays, this is the sweet treat to make for your family and friends.
+(Thanks all for your patience, especially those readers who sent me multiple emails reminding me to share the recipe…lol.)
+Enjoy the recipe!

-Make a diagonal cut in the corners of the parchment paper to help it lay easier in the baking pan.
+Make a small diagonal cut in the parchment paper to help the corners lay flat in the baking sheet.

-Make sure to spread the batter evenly into the pan and smooth out the top as much as possible.
-Since the cake is thin and bakes very quickly, there’s not enough time for it to settle and smoothen and so we need to help it along.
+Be sure to spread the batter evenly into the pan and smooth out the top as much as possible.
+Since the cake is thin and bakes very quickly, there’s not enough time for it to settle and smooth out as with most cakes and so we need to help it along.

-The amount of frosting to spread on the cake is up to you.
-The recipe below is plenty of frosting for the roll cake.
-You may want to cut back on the frosting if you wish to have some leftover to serve on the side.
+The amount of frosting to spread on the Roll Cake is up to you.
+This recipe makes plenty of frosting and you may have some leftover which you can serve on the side.

-If you’re making the cake ahead of time, store in the refrigerator.
-Remove from refrigerator 10-15 minutes before serving.
-Cake can be stored in refrigerator for up to 1 week.
-You can freeze the cake for up to 2 months.
+Store the Roll Cake in the refrigerator.
+Remove from the refrigerator 10-15 minutes before serving.
+Store in refrigerator for up to 1 week.
+Freeze for up to 2 months.

 3/4 cup powdered sugar

 2 Tbsp powdered sugar for dusting the cake